Vasco da Gama, Goa

 Vasco da Gama (/ˌvæskoʊ də ˈɡæmə/, /pt/), often shortened to Vasco, is a city in the state of Goa on the west coast of India.
 It is named after the Portuguese explorer Vasco da Gama.
 It is the headquarters of the Mormugão taluka (subdistrict).
 The city lies on the western tip of the Mormugao peninsula, at the mouth of the Zuari River, about 30 km from Panaji, Goa's capital, 28 km from Margao, the district headquarters and about 5 km from Dabolim Airport.
+The city is sometimes also referred to as Sambhaji Nagar after the Maratha king Sambhaji, a decision that has been controversial.

 The city was developed along with the nearby Mormugao Port in 1886 and remained with the Portuguese Empire until the 1961 Indian military operation that annexed Goa.
 The 1888-constructed Mormugao Port remains a busy shipping route in Asia.
-This port is built by the Portuguese king in alliance with Gali Sidhayya who is the then zamindar of the Goa region.
 It is one of the major ports of independent India.
 The shipbuilding area of Goa Shipyard Limited that builds Indian Navy and Coast Guard vessels was also built there in 1957 (during the Portuguese era).
 Initially built around the city's harbour as the 'Estaleiros Navais de Goa', the area has, since the end of Portuguese presence, expanded into construction for several other branches of maritime patrol and security.
 The Indian Navy has an obvious presence here, with its vast campuses and ports, which include the naval base INS Hansa.